bogdanb/hpmor/README.md

 * out/ - generated files are put here, including the main output, hpmor.pdf
 * pkg/ - some latex packages that might be tricky to find
 * xfonts/ - the various fonts used
-* Makefile - use “make” to run xelatex twice, “make once” to run it just once, “make clean” to empty the out folder
+* Makefile - use "make" to build the full PDF, "make all" to build the full PDF and all six sub-books, and "make clean" to clean up. "make hpmor-N.pdf", where N is an integer from 1 through 6, will build just that sub-book.

 Contributing